cesaredef/cecast/README.md

 ### _cecast_ Key Options:
    * `-p`: Source of human contamination (default: _Yoruba_).
 Other options include nine additional human samples.
 Example: `-p French` or `-p Fr` for French sample.
    * `-r`: Reference human sample (default: _Mbuti_) used for lineage assignment. _Yoruba_ is another option, but it may not yield reliable results if it is also used as the contamination source.
-Example: `-c y`.
+Example: `-r y`.
    * `-t`: Constraint on the split time range to save time (though the method is already fast).
 This should be done only after a first estimate to ensure the constraint is within plausible ranges.
 Example: `-t 70,100`.
    * `-c`: Constraint on contamination as for split times (default: _0,1_).
 Esample: `-c 0,0.2`.
    * `-o`: Type of outgroup used to determined ancestry (default: use at least 3 out of 4 outgroup genomes).
 To be more strict and confindent on the ancestry, specify `-o CBGO` but this reduce the amount of sites (by ~17% in the examples above).